 When it hit me, it was like crashing into a wall of bricks.
 Only these bricks were invisible.
 I had no idea where they came from, or why they came.
 This made it all the worse, and left me with a deep, desperate, and abstract feeling of unreality.
 I knew one thing – it was a feeling so desolate, and dark, that I would never be the same.
 I felt as if I was on a planet with which I had no connection – I was from some other unknown place with no hope of returning.
 I was alone and disconnected.
 I was a man apart.

 My first thought was that perhaps I was insane.
 Had I gone crazy?
-What the hell is this foreign desolate feeling?
+What was this foreign desolate feeling?
 AND, what in the hell am I?
 Like anyone that realizes they are wounded or in danger, I immediately thought of running for help from family.
 Only, they weren't my family anymore.
 They were strangers, and that sense of security and safety that comes from being “connected” and near the ones you love, was gone forever.
 It seemed as if everyone in the universe was completely blind, disconnected, and foreign.
 They were just robotic automatons going through life unconsciously responding to data and stimuli.

 Changing Colors Changing Tastes